Skip to content

 A personalized—or “smart”—gun is a firearm that employs authorized-use technology, like the thumb scan or passcode available on many smartphones, to turn stolen guns and guns accessed by children into harmless pieces of steel.
 If widely implemented, it would be a game-changer for keeping guns out of the hands of children and criminals.

-Each year, more than 40,000 Americans die by guns—including more than 3,500 children and teens.
+Each year, nearly 46,000 Americans die by guns—including more than 4,300 children and teens.
 There are an estimated 393 million civilian-owned firearms in the U.S., and more than one-third of homes contain at least one gun.

 Authorized-use technology, as well as basic safety features like loaded chamber indicators, magazine safety disconnects, and other features designed to prevent a child from operating the gun, should be incorporated into new models of semiautomatic handguns to help prevent firearms from being unintentionally fired.